-Croatia: Croatia requested nullification of arbitration ruling in INA-MOL case28.
-February 2017. / SEE Energy News
+Croatia: Croatia requested nullification of arbitration ruling in INA-MOL case, SEE Energy News

 Croatian Prime Minister Andrej Plenkovic confirmed that Croatia has requested the nullification of the ruling of the United Nations Commission on International Trade Law (UNCITRAL) in Geneva, which dismissed Croatia’s claims against Hungarian oil and gas company MOL regarding the managerial rights in INA.